 But perhaps the gene is actually linked to a spectrum of xenophobia to xenotolerance, rather than novelty-seeking itself.
 Xenotolerant types might be more likely to develop novelty-seeking and xenophilia, but would not be inherently xenophilic nor have the novelty-seeking trait.
 Xenophilia and novelty-seeking might be traits acquired based on life events, similarly to how genes may control whether or not cilantro tastes like soap, but just because cilantro lacks a soapy taste doesn’t mean you are guaranteed to like it.
 A positive psychological association to novelty might be based on whether interactions with novelty go positive or negative, reinforcing your preference/nonpreference towards novelty.
 On the other hand, those with less repeat variant of the gene might be predisposed to fear novelty, even without prior experience to form positive or negative associations to novelty.

 The DRD4 gene variants have been linked to political leaning as well.
 A study on political leaning found that those with a higher tolerance for disgust tend be more liberal while those with stronger disgust reactions tended to score as conservative.
 Similar studies have correlated xenophobia to disgust reactions as well.
 The DRD4 gene has also been linked to disgust reactions.
 This link of politics and xenotolerance to the DRD4 gene makes sense because the right has been associated with nationalism (implying xenophobia), while the left has been associated towards diversity (xenotolerance?) and support for immigration (import of xenotypes).
-The support for immigration is even more interesting because the DRD4 gene has also been linked to migration distance out of Africa, which makes sense because the xenotolerant would be more likely to explore novel places and hop between a more diverse range of social groups.
+The support for immigration is even more interesting because the DRD4 gene has also been linked to ancestral migratory distance, which makes sense because the xenotolerant would be more likely to explore novel places and hop between a more diverse range of social groups.
 It may be that liberals are more likely to be immigrants themselves, since the gene is associated to migration.
 ADHD has even been linked to children who have immigrant parents.
 Just looking at the correlations of personality traits that link to liberalism, such as open-mindedness, creativity, curious, and novelty-seeking, it seems there is overlap with those who have this gene.
 The DRD4 longer repeats are associated with novelty-seeking and openness/intellect.
 Conversely, conservatives were found to be organized, conventional, and orderly.
 These significance of these correlations will become more apparent in the evolution section.

 The dopamine receptor D4 likely controls tolerance development in general, where you could imagine those with less xenotolerance feel comfortable at baseline (security in the known), and exploration doesn’t seem worth it’s risks.
 On the other hand, those with more xenotolerance would feel comfortable a little bit beyond baseline (the unknown is comfortable, or that comfort and tolerance develops quicker).
 This relationship to tolerance could explain the link that the longer repeat variation of the gene has to addiction.
 Theories of drug addiction have posited learning as the mechanism for addiction.
 Specifically, NMDA glutamate receptors have been implicated in tolerance formation and also drug memory.
 NMDA receptors are very important in learning and perception.
 Many recreational drug users have noticed opioid tolerance reversal by using drugs that block the NMDA receptor, and studies have shown that NMDA receptor blockers also prevent tolerance formation, and also capable of treating addiction.
 To “get used to” something in essence is what tolerance is, and this requires you to learn the stimuli via repeated exposure.